 Niamh regularly contributes to radio/TV and print news on alcohol.
 Her work has previously led to statements from Scottish Government and questions in parliament.

-Niamh was elected to the ICARA board in 2016 and assumed the post of President in 2018.
+Niamh was elected to the ICARA board in 2016 and assumed the post of President in 2018 until November 2021.

 Dr. Riikka Perälä received her PhD in sociology in 2012 from the University of Helsinki.
 Her research interests cover in a variety of ways the positions of people suffering from substance abuse problems in welfare policy and welfare service provision.
 She has investigated these issues in the context of needle and syringe exchange programs, opioid substitution treatment programs and housing first policy.
 She is specialized in the ethnographic method.
 Currently, she is working as a coordinator of development and advocacy work in substance ombudsman’s office in Finnish Association for Substance Abuse Prevention.